-Welcome to Taking Stock, a space where we can take a deep breath and try to figure out what the COVID-19 economy really means for our finances.
+Welcome to Taking Stock, a space where we can take a deep breath and try to figure out our finances.
 Every month, personal finance expert Paco de Leon will answer your most difficult, emotionally charged questions about money.
-This year has forced many of us to reprioritize our finances, and there’s no clear road map for getting through the pandemic yet — but Taking Stock is here to help us figure it out together.

 Last week, we talked about how to get involved in the stock market as a beginner.
 This week, Refinery29 spoke to readers on their own hit-or-miss experiences with investing.